 Assuming no fuel losses or imbalances, the same amount of gas exits the pipeline.
-Most interstate pipelines or gas hubs have various delivery points where gas can be delivered to.
+Most interstate pipelines or gas hubs have various points at which gas can be delivered.
 In some cases, the only information regarding directed biogas allocations is guidance from the gas marketer.
 In this sense, compliance determinations rely on accurate information provided by program participants.